18 of the best assists in PL history: Berbatov, Ozil, Fabregas, Cantona…

 A wonderful assist and a brilliant finish make for particularly special goals, of course, while there are plenty of examples of great team moves which live long in the memory.

-If we could combine both of Giroud’s touches into one assist then he’d have this one locked up, but the instinctive outside-of-the-boot ball is deserving n its own right.
+If we could combine both of Giroud’s touches into one then it’d be the undisputed heavyweight champion of the assist world, but the instinctive outside-of-the-boot ball is deserving of a place on this list in its own right.

 This was Arsenal at their best and most fluent, and you’re unlikely to find a better – or at least a slicker – team goal anywhere.